bangbangcon/bangbangcon.github.io/speakers.md

 **Numeric Data Types in the Wild; or: Let's Look at Last Night’s Dinner Receipt!**

-You won't believe the crazy things we'll find by taking a good look at a dinner receipt.
+You won't believe the wild things we'll find by taking a good look at a dinner receipt.

 Come and spend ten minutes having a laugh at some of the pitfalls and travails embedded in a simple POS (point of sale) device printout.
 And remember: this was the real output of a launched-and-shipped software program that was written by living, thinking, and breathing human beings.
 How could it have gone so wrong?